-The children have had the opportunity to share their views on what they consider to be suitable consequences for their negative behaviour and appropriate rewards for positive behaviour through school council meetings.
+The children have had the opportunity to share their views on what they consider to be suitable consequences for their negative behaviour and appropriate rewards for positive behaviour through school council meetings, class discussions and discussions with the Senior Leadership Team.
 They have contributed their ideas.

 It is expected that children will be given the opportunity to reflect on their behaviour and, when it is negative, make plans for a positive change.
-It would be expected that the child take responsibility for their behaviour and endeavour to restore the balance of relationships through an apology.
+We use restorative justice principles with children to reflect on their behaviour, take responsibility and how they can restore the imbalance within a relationship.
 It is also anticipated that children will learn to manage their own behaviour through the use of class and group strategies and that they also learn to develop their own strategies for controlling their behaviour.

-It is expected that staff keep records of children who have displayed medium or high levels of behaviours using the central behaviour log.
+It is expected that staff keep records of children who have displayed medium or high levels of behaviours using the central incident log.
 This can then be referred to when more serious consequences are issued and/or when reporting back to parents.